haiwera-silk-cd/magento-devdocs/guides/v2.2/comp-mgr/upgrader/upgrade-start.md

 The System Upgrade utility installs sample data for you but doesn't display it, if you:

 *	Used the [`magento sampledata:deploy`]({{ page.baseurl }}/install-gde/install/cli/install-cli-sample-data-composer.html) command to download, but not installed sample data
-*	You chose to update components at the same time as the Magento system software
+*	You chose to update 组件 at the same time as the Magento system software